Mel23msc/Assignment/README.md

+# Binomial distribution added on smaller sample- Section is Part II

+***

-# Binomial distribution added on larger sample- Section is Part II
+## Binomial distribution added on larger sample- Section is Part II

 ***